 The important remaining question we need to answer is this: Can one million people generate 1 billion hours of productive human time per year?
 To put it another way, what will a typical work week for the one million residents look like?

 A “work week” (at least in the United States) is generally thought to be 40 hours per week, in the form of five 8-hour days, along with two weekend days of rest on Saturday and Sunday.
-There are tens of millions of Americans in salaried positions who work this way, or with minor variations.
+There are millions of Americans who work this way, or with minor variations.

 For salaried workers in modern economies, there are are usually some paid days off each year– holidays, like the 4th of July and Thanksgiving.
 People who get these days off typically get ten of them a year.
 And, if you are lucky in the United States, you get paid vacation time as well, and some sick time [ref], [ref].
 Under this protocol, we might imagine that the average salaried employee in the U.S. is working 46 weeks out of the year (52 total weeks minus two weeks of paid holidays, two weeks of paid vacation, and two weeks of paid sick days), times 40 hours per week, or 1,840 hours per person per year.
-If this paradigm is applied for our new city, multiplied by a million people, this works out to 1.84 billion (1,840 million) available hours of employee productivity per year.
+If this same ratio of working to non-working days is applied to our new city of one million people, it works out to 1.84 billion (1,840 million) available hours of worker productivity per year.

 What if we wanted to relax things a bit in our new city?
 We might do this because we consider the standard American work week and vacation package to be rather stingy relative to the rest of the developed world.
 We might also do this because we want our new city to be a better and more humane environment for the residents [ref].
 What if we gave everyone in our city an extra 4 weeks of vacation time per year?
 So the package now looks like this: